-Malami found the constitution so important that he stated through his aide, Salihu Isah, at a conference in Abuja on May 30, 2017 that:
+Malami found the constitution so important that he asked his aide, Salihu Isah, to make the following statement on his behalf at a conference in Abuja on May 30, 2017:

 Mallam Abubakar Malami is only protecting his undeserved position and should not be taken seriously.
 If he is serious, he should have come in person to address the conference and take questions.
-A constitution that does not define who is a Nigerian is a sham.
-A Yoruba man can live in Kano for 80 years and is still regarded as a foreigner.
+A constitution that does not define what it means to be a Nigerian is a sham.
+A Yoruba man can live in Kano for 80 years and still be regarded as a foreigner.
 The earlier the useless document is tossed into Lake Chad, the better.
-If the 1999 constitution is sacrosanct, then, the one before it was also sacrosanct, and should not have been replaced by General Abdulsalami Abubakar.
-Mr Malami is singing his master’s tune.
-And soon it will be just noise making.
+If the 1999 constitution is sacrosanct, then, the one before it was also sacrosanct, and General Abdulsalami Abubakar should not have replaced it.
+Mr Malami is singing his master’s tune and soon, it will be just noise making.